NBP Latest News

 - This is a wholesale network only. eir sells access to the network to retail service providers on an open access basis who in turn resell to the general public.

-If your premises has been passed by eir and you want to use this network you will need to contact one of the retail service providers.
+If your premises has been passed by eir, and you want to connect to a high speed broadband service, you will need to contact a retail service provider.
 Details can be found on the eir website www.fibrerollout.ie/rollout-map/where-to-buy